trwolfe13/alexa-dnd/README.md

 ### Levels

-* What's the proficiency bonus at level 10?
+* "What's the proficiency bonus at level 10?"
-* How much XP does it take to get from level 10 to 20?
+* "How much XP does it take to get from level 10 to 20?"
-* How many experience points does it take to get to level 5?
+* "How many experience points does it take to get to level 5?"

+### Wild Magic

+* "Give me a wild magic surge!"